 There are so many different feelings that we can hold throughout our bodies, especially when we are confronted with stress.
 We invite you to take some time to identify what you are feeling and express those emotions through this workshop.
 You can then use your creations as a way to talk and connect with each other.

-This is a sample of a workshop in the format it is presented to our facilitators.
+This is a sample of one of our 600+ workshops in the format it is presented to our trained facilitators.
 Though this version is written for creating with children, all ages can benefit and are welcome to participate.
+Join us at a training to gain access to our entire library of workshops.

 This workshop gives children an opportunity to notice the various emotions they are feeling and where they feel these emotions in their body, through writing and coloring those emotions on a person outline made up of puzzle pieces.